Here’s a sample demand letter to the insurance company after a rear-end car accident. Read our tips for help writing your own demand for compensation.

-Dear Mr. Wae:
+Dear Mr. Jones:

-I immediately pulled over to the side of the road and your insured pulled in behind me.
-He asked if I was all right, and if I needed medical assistance.
-My adrenaline must still have been flowing, because while I was shaken and my left arm was aching, I didn’t believe I needed to go to the hospital.
+The officer asked if anyone needed an ambulance.
+My adrenaline must still have been flowing because while I was shaken and my left arm was aching, I didn’t believe I needed to go to the hospital.

 INJURIES AND TREATMENT

 After the accident, I went home.
 The next morning, I woke up in terrible pain and discomfort.
 My body was stiff and ached all over.
 My left arm hurt so bad I couldn’t use it.

 I called into work, and my wife drove me to our primary care provider, Dr. Michael Bigelow.
 Dr. Bigelow evaluated my injuries and took X-rays of my arm.
 He determined I didn’t have a fracture, but I had a severe strain of the extensor flexor ligaments in the upper region of my left arm.

 I was given pain medication and ordered to keep my left arm in a sling.
 Dr. Bigelow wanted to check me in a week.
 Because I work in a factory warehouse, he ordered me to stay home from work.